alex-barylski/LegacyMVC/README.md

 cohesion, and extensive use of inversion of control to allow programmer flexibility.

-This was to be implied by what I called a Consumer Provider Best Practice - not to be confused with Producer Consumer Pattern.
+This was to be implied by what I called a Consumer Provider Best Practice - not to be confused with [Producer Consumer Pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).
 As developers we see this practice all the time with components like databases, caching, session management, etc.

 Essentially when working with a consumer and provider instance, the two functions are distinctly separated and abstracted accordingly.
 The provider would implement a bulk of the "work" and the consumer (ie: container) only provided an interface to the client developer.

-While technically this is dependency injection, I referred to it by a new name to re-enforce the idea that consumers were essentially delegates or proxies to the underlying provider class.
+The container would basically act as dynamic a delegate or proxy.

 ## Architecture

-Any controller architecture can range from a trivial single method implementation to full scale, enterprise ready, controller orchestration.
+A controller architecture can vary from trivial single method implementations, to robust enterprise ready, controller component orchestration.
 I believe LegacyMVC is somewhere in between as I tried to achieve some flexibility, balanced with ease of use.

-I needed intercepting filters as a way of globally sniffing and snuffing web requests and responses.
-I also knew I needed to perform both HTTP redirect and controller action forwarding, with the latter being forced through a filtering cycle as well.
+For instance, I needed intercepting filters as a way of globally sniffing and snuffing web requests and responses.
+I also knew I needed to both HTTP redirect and controller action forwarding, with the latter being forced through a filtering cycle.

 Lastly, I needed the ability to swap out the "router" component to accommodate any URI schema imaginable.

+### Missing Abstractions

-I was also certain I would not want the dispatcher calling anything but object methods.
+I opted not to have the dispatcher calling anything but object methods.
 So closures, global functions and static methods were of no interest to me.
 It saved me from having to extract the dispatcher into it's own component.

-In retrospect I would refactor the dispatcher into it's own component, I believe it would have resulted in a cleaner implementation when it came to handling RESTful requests, CLI invocation, etc.
+This was probably a mistake.

+C'est la vie :)

 ## Components